Aaaaaaajiandah/HepOS/PLAN.md

 - **x2APIC via MSR** — xAPIC MMIO at 0xFEE00000 is outside Limine's HHDM; MSR mode avoids needing to map it
 - **PS/2 poll order** — `ps2::poll()` before `mouse::poll()`; both read port 0x60; mouse bytes get eaten if order is wrong
 - **XHCI ring wrap** — Link TRB TC must be 1 on every wrap.
 If only set on odd wraps, XHC stops toggling PCS and transfers freeze after wrap 2
+- **Double-buffered rendering** — all drawing targets a PMM-backed backbuffer (`width×height u32`, ~3.5 MB at 1280×720); `flush()` copies each row to the physical framebuffer in one shot at the end of the frame, eliminating tearing and flicker
 - **Z-order rendering** — chrome + content drawn together per window in z-order so a lower window's content can't overdraw a higher window's title bar
 - **build.rs** — emits `-T<path>/linker.ld` via `cargo:rustc-link-arg` using `CARGO_MANIFEST_DIR`.
 Replaces the old hardcoded Windows absolute path in config.toml